asgood23/STATIONS/made-with-samples/glitch-corps.md

 ---
 layout: default
 title: Glitch Corps
-parent: Table of Tables
+parent: Made with Samples
 permalink: glitch-corps
 ---
 # Glitch Corps

-This was our first experiment using Spotify playlists to generate tables, which led to the development of Earth 2020X.
+This was our first experiment using Spotify playlists to generate tables.

 Character and setting generation ideas sampled and remixed from the [Genre Glitch playlist](https://open.spotify.com/playlist/37i9dQZF1DWUraJYejk11q?si=386d287df55a45fc) on Spotify.